forchan/FakeButtonAndroidChallenge/README.md

 Function 2: List User (by candidate parameter).

 The intent of this implementation was to verify the functionality between it and the REST-ful API, therefore it only enforces minimal styling and error checking (for user inputs).

+Implementation uses Retrofit - a type-safe HTTP client for Android and Java by Square, Inc.